max-alletsee/pricesensitivitymeter/README.md

 Sensitivity Meter (PSM) in R, which is a popular method in market research to analyze consumer price preferences and price sensitivity.
-It also covers the so-called Newton Miller Smith Extension which allows to estimate prices that maximize the trial rate and the revenue.
+It also covers the so-called Newton Miller Smith Extension which allows to estimate prices that maximize the reach (trial rate) and the revenue.

 ## Installation